Webster Booth: Early career

 Webster Booth made his first professional stage appearance with D'Oyly Carte as a chorister in The Yeomen of the Guard on 9 September 1923 at the Theatre Royal, Brighton, under the name Leslie W. Booth.
-During four seasons with the company, he played chorus roles and a few very small parts.
+During four seasons with the company, he played chorus roles and a few very small parts in other Gilbert and Sullivan comic operas.
 Malcolm Sargent became musical director for the 1926 season, and in later years, Webster Booth was to become one of Sargent's favourite tenors, and made frequent appearances with the Royal Choral Society under Sargent's baton.
 After a D'Oyly Carte tour of Canada in 1927, Booth felt that he was making little progress in the company and left to pursue his singing career.
 He returned in 1931, as Webster Booth, to participate in D'Oyly Carte's abridged recording of The Gondoliers as Luiz.

 He had married Winifred Keey in London in 1924 and their son, Keith Leslie Booth was born the following year on 12 June 1925.
 Winifred deserted him and their son in 1927, leaving Booth to bring up his young son with the help of his parents and a faithful housekeeper.
 The couple divorced in 1931.
 After Booth left the D'Oyly Carte, he took the stage name of Webster Booth and did freelance singing work.
 He became a member of Tom Howell's Opieros Concert Party for several seasons, sang in cabaret at various Lyons Restaurants, sang at after-dinner entertainments at numerous Masonic and Guild dinners, and appeared for two seasons in pantomime with Tom Howells at the Brixton Theatre in 1927 and 1928.

 In 1927 he became a member of the Concert Artistes Association and sang at many concerts there.
 Years later, in 1953 and 1954, he and Anne Ziegler became joint presidents of the association.
 He was also a member of the Savage Club.
 He appeared on TV in the fledgling Baird system TV service broadcasting from Daventry.
 His work was largely of a light nature but he did not abandon oratorio.
 On 3 November 1928, aged 26, he was tenor soloist in a performance of Messiah at Birmingham Town Hall with the Choral and Orchestral Union.
 He sang in many oratorio performances for the rest of his career and at the age of 71 said that singing in oratorio had meant more to him than anything else he had done in his long and varied singing career.